Air Burundi

-Air Burundi was the state-owned national airline of Burundi, although in practice it has not been operational since 2009.
+Air Burundi was the state-owned national airline of Burundi which operated from 1971 to 2009.

 At its peak, the airline operated scheduled regional passenger services to Rwanda, Tanzania, and Uganda with its main base at Bujumbura International Airport, and headquarters in Bujumbura.

 After many years of inactivity, the government started the process of reviving it.
 Its successor, Burundi Airlines, was formally established on 4 February 2021.

 History

 Early history

-The airline was established in April 1971, and started operations in 1975.
+The airline was established in April 1971 as the successor to Royal Air Burundi, and started operations in 1975.
 It was formed as Société de Transports Aériens du Burundi, and adopted the present name in June 1975.
 The airline began operations a fleet of two Douglas DC-3s followed by two De Havilland DHC-6 Twin Otter and a Sud Caravelle III in 1980.
 The 1996 Burundian Civil War put a lot of pressure on the airline, and transportation of all forms in the country was paralyzed.
 In 1999 the East African Community lifted sanctions on Burundi and the airline resumed operations from February 1, 1999.